konstantg/konstantg.github.io/_posts/blog/2024-01-27-stephen-king-on-writing.md

 ## What science storytelling isn't

 The way that [storytelling](https://doi.org/10.1002/bes2.1650){:target="_blank"} can be incorporated in science communication seems to be an active topic of [discussion](https://doi.org/10.1057/s41599-017-0047-7){:target="_blank"}.
-TThe aspiring science writer should be wary of the [pitfalls of the storytelling approach](https://www.theguardian.com/commentisfree/2018/jul/20/our-job-as-scientists-is-to-find-the-truth-but-we-must-also-be-storytellers){:target="_blank"}.
+The aspiring science writer should be wary of the [pitfalls of the storytelling approach](https://www.theguardian.com/commentisfree/2018/jul/20/our-job-as-scientists-is-to-find-the-truth-but-we-must-also-be-storytellers){:target="_blank"}.
 Storytelling in science is not an excuse to distort results, hide information, and twist the scientific narrative towards promoting a personal point of view.

 Let's adapt one of King's quotes that we mentioned above to clarify this. *It's always about the science*.
 Storytelling is there to support it.